Did you know that roughly one in six motorcycle accidents in California involves a motorcyclist who is lane-splitting?

 However, the California Vehicle Code clearly states that it’s illegal for car drivers to intentionally block a biker from engaging in lane splitting, as this kind of conduct puts the motorcyclist at an even larger risk of an accident.

-Our motor vehicle accident attorneys here at Law Offices of Howard Craig Kornberg point out that motorcyclists can still receive a ticket for lane splitting if they do it in a reckless manner or if they violate traffic rules while moving between vehicles.
+Our motor vehicle accident attorneys here at the Law Offices of Howard Craig Kornberg point out that motorcyclists can still receive a ticket for lane splitting if they do it in a reckless manner or if they violate traffic rules while moving between vehicles.

 Our attorneys in Los Angeles outline seven factors that can make lane splitting even more dangerous: